openid/openid4vp_ble/main.md

         Adv Data: (32 byte)
             Adv Type: Complete Local Name
             flag: "LE General Discoverable Mode", "BR/EDR Not Supported"
-            Data: OVP_STADIONENTRANCE_8520f0098930a754748b7ddcb43ef75a (5 bytes + 16 bytes ) Half of the random X25519 public key
+            Data: OVPSTADIONENTRANCE_8520f0098930a754748b (3 character + 15 character identifier name + 10 bytes ) 10 bytes of the random X25519 public key
 ```

 The data in the Advertisement Packet contain the prefix "OVP" indicating that the verifier is ready to accept connections for OpenID 4 VPs.
-A human readable name of the verifier is given in the next part delimited by a leading and a trailing "-".
-The rest of the data packet after the "_" contain the first half of its public key (example: 8520f0098930a754748b7ddcb43ef75a) (max. available size 29 byte).
+A human readable name of the verifier is given in the next part delimited by a trailing "_".
+The rest of the data packet after the "_" contain the first 10 bytes of the public key (example: 8520f0098930a754748b) (max. available size 29 byte).

-Note: The remaining half of the key (16 byte of X25519 ([@!RFC7748]) - example: 0dbf3a0d26381af4eba4a98eaa9b4e6a) is being sent during the scan response.
+Note: The remaining part of the public key (22 byte of X25519 ([@!RFC7748]) - example: 7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a) is being sent during the scan response.

 ## Estabilishing Connection using QR Code